CV vs. Resume: Key Differences (Plus How To Write a CV)

 6. Include relevant publications and presentations

 Include relevant citations of presentations, papers, studies, books or other publications important to your professional history.
-For publications, include authors, date published, summary, volume, page and DOI number.
-For presentations, include the title, date and location of presentation.
+For publications, include authors, the date published, a summary, volume, page and DOI number.
+For presentations, include the title, date and location of the presentation.

 2020.
 Gonzaga, Joseph.
 “Building in the Valley.”
 Hispanic History Association Annual Conference, Los Angeles, CA

 2019.
 Gonzaga, Joseph.
 “The Future of the Projects: Building a Home, Not Just a Project.”
 Housing and Urban Development Annual Conference, Chicago, IL

 This should include the name of the organization, geographic location or chapter and dates of active membership.

 Memberships and Affiliations

 German Association of Women Engineers (2016–Present)